vesavvo/Object-Oriented-Programming/README.md

 # Object-Oriented Programming
-Material for Java OOP in Metropolia's Software Engineering studies
+Learning Resources for Java OOP in Metropolia's Software Engineering Curriculum

 ## Part 1: Fundamentals of OOP in Java